HL7 Europe Common Cancer Model

 • Based on: the type of Evidence used for evaluation (e.g., Imaging, Lab Report, Biomarker).

-Although it may resemble Disease Status, it serves a different purpose: Treatment Response evaluates the effects of a specific Treatment, whereas Disease Status represents the evolution of the Cancer Condition over time.
+Although it may resemble Disease Status, it serves a different purpose: Treatment Response evaluates the effects of the Treatment while Disease Status represents the evolution of the Cancer Condition over time.

 Connected to a specific Treatment.